yuriitatur / repository

 use HasReferences;

-private ?Address $address = null; # it's important to set null
+private ?Address $address = null; // must default to null

 public function getAddress(): ?Address